Shelley Fabares: Early life

+Career

 Early TV appearances

 Fabares's acting debut was at the age of 3.
 At the age of 10, she made her first appearance on television in an episode of Letter to Loretta, "The Clara Schuman Story" (1954).

 Early TV appearances included the Producers' Showcase adaptation of Our Town starring Frank Sinatra and Paul Newman.
 She was Young Cathy in a Matinee Theatre adaptation of Wuthering Heights.

 Fabares had small parts in The Girl Rush (1955), Never Say Goodbye (1956), The Bad Seed (1956), Rock, Pretty Baby!
 (1956), Jeanne Eagels (1957), Marjorie Morningstar (1958), and Summer Love (1958).

 On TV she was in Captain Midnight, Annie Oakley, Fury, and Colgate Theatre.

 She portrayed Moselle Corey on Annette (1958) starring Annette Funicello.

 She guest starred on Mr. Novak, The Eleventh Hour, Arrest and Trial, and The Twilight Zone ("Black Leather Jackets").

 The Donna Reed Show

 In 1958, Fabares landed the role of Mary Stone in the long-running family sitcom The Donna Reed Show.
 This ran until 1966.
 Fabares quickly established herself as a favorite with teen audiences.

 "Donna Reed was simply an extraordinary woman, a woman of great strength, kindness, integrity and compassion," said Fabares later of her television mother.